Samuellucas97/Competitive-Programming/README.md

 ## About

-Contains resolution of Competitive Programming Problems.
+Contains resolution of Competitive Programming Problems of [Virtual Judge](https://vjudge.net/).
+About Virtual Judge, it's not a real online judge.
+It can grab problems from other regular online judges and simulate submissions to other online judges.
+It aims to enable holding contests when you don't have the test data.

 ## Reference